ShadowKitty42/ONI-Archipelago/README.md

 1. After installing the mod via one of the methods detailed above, it should have restarted with the mod enabled.
 If not, open `Oxygen Not Included`.
 2. Open the `Mods` menu.
 3. (Optional) Enable any mods you want to use.
 None of them will be randomized and will function as normal.
+Any newly enabled mods will require a restart to apply.
 4. Click the `Settings` button next to `ArchipelagoNotIncluded`
 5. Change the settings listed to match your setup.
 NOTE: Player name MUST match what you put in the YAML file in step #3 of Seed Generation. (in URL, change it to `localhost` if running locally)
-6. The game will need to restart to apply changes.
-7. You're ready to play!
+6. You're ready to play!
 Start a new game and enjoy!

 ## Things to do

 ### Planned Features

 - [x] ~~Add in-game options menu for changing Multiworld settings (URL and Port)~~
-- [ ] Add additional locations to the game other than Research Tree
+- [x] ~~Add additional locations to the game other than Research Tree~~
 - [ ] Add Death Link Options.
 Current ideas for this are Random (Kill a random dupe when someone dies), Oldest (Kill oldest dupe), and Character Linked (Each dupe is linked to someone participating in Death Link)
 - [x] ~~Maybe add support for mods that add new technologies~~
+- [ ] Add location checks and logic for achievements
+- [ ] Possibly add resource randomization via 1:1 mapping (for example, every dirt spot will drop algae).

 ### Known Bugs